-- A. Role of the Dean: - 1.
-For each candidate, the Dean will review the promotion folder and all documents including: - a.
+A. Role of the Dean:

+- 1. For each candidate, the Dean will review the promotion folder and all documents including: - a.
 The results of the departmental vote along with any written comments and the DPSC recommendation - b.
 The results of the CPC vote along with any written comments and the CPC recommendation - c.
 The candidate's written request for CPC reconsideration (if applicable) - d.
-Any documents requested by the committee or added by the candidate during the CPC's review process or during reconsideration - e.
+Any documents requested by the CPC committee or added by the candidate during the CPC's review process or during reconsideration - e.
 The results of the decision after reconsideration (if applicable) - 2.
 The Dean may call a meeting to consult with the CPC, the DPSC and/or the candidate. - 3.
-The Dean will prepare a written recommendation and rationale for support or opposition of tenure and/or promotion which includes the summaries of the findings and any discussion which occurred.
+The Dean will prepare a written recommendation and rationale for support of or opposition to tenure and/or promotion which includes the summaries of the findings and any discussion which occurred.
 The report will be submitted to the Provost with a copy to the candidate and will become a part of the candidate's promotion folder for the rest of these proceedings.

-- B. Role of the Provost: - 1.
-For each candidate, the Provost will review the promotion folder and all documents including those listed under Section 10 A and the Dean's report and recommendation. - 2.
+B. Role of the Provost:

+- 1. For each candidate, the Provost will review the promotion folder and all documents including those listed under Section 10.A and the Dean's report and recommendation. - 2.
 The Provost will submit a report containing their recommendation in support or opposition to the candidate's request for a promotion and/or tenure.
 This report shall become part of the candidate's promotion folder for the remainder of these proceedings. - 3.
-The Provost shall have the responsibility as Chief Academic Officer to insure that the procedures and criteria as defined in this Agreement are adhered to and are equitably applied.
-The Provost shall also have responsibility to insure that candidates are not subject to unlawful discrimination. - 4.
-The Provost may consult with the Dean and may call a special meeting of the College Promotion Committee, the DPSC and/or the candidate prior to making his or her recommendation. - 5.
-Should a candidate not be recommended for promotion by the Provost, after receiving a recommendation for such by the College Promotion Committee, he/she shall be provided with the rationale, in writing, for the denial. - C. The promotion folder, all documents including those listed under Section 10A, the Dean's report and recommendation, and the Provost's report and recommendations will be forwarded to the President no later than the date indicated in Section 13. - D. The President may consult with the Provost and Dean and may call a special meeting of the College Promotion Committee, the DPSC and/or the candidate prior to making his/her decision. - E. The President shall have the responsibility as Chief Executive Officer of the University to insure that the procedures and criteria as defined in this Agreement are adhered to and are equally applied.
-The President shall also have responsibility to insure that candidates are not subject to unlawful discrimination. - F. The President will present written notification of their approval or denial of a promotion to the candidate by the date indicated in Section 13.
-Should a candidate not be granted a promotion by the President, he/she shall be provided with the rationale, in writing, for the denial. - G. The President's approval of a candidate's promotion and/or tenure will be forwarded to the

-Board of Trustees.
-Upon the approval of the rank of Associate Professor, the President will recommend to the Board of Trustees the awarding of tenure.
+The Provost shall have the responsibility as Chief Academic Officer to ensure insure that the procedures and criteria as defined in this agreement are adhered to and are equitably applied.
+The Provost shall also have responsibility to ensure insure that candidates are not subject to unlawful discrimination. - 4.
+The Provost may consult with the Dean and may call a special meeting of the CPC College Promotion Committee, the DPSC and/or the candidate prior to making their his or her recommendation.

+- 5. Should a candidate not be recommended for promotion by the Provost, after receiving a recommendation for such by the College Promotion Committee CPC, he/she they shall be provided with the rationale, in writing, for the denial. - C. The promotion folder, all documents including those listed under Section 10.A, the Dean's report and recommendation, and the Provost's report and recommendations will be forwarded to the President no later than the date indicated in Section 123. - D. The president may consult with the Provost and Dean and may call a special meeting of the College Promotion Committee CPC, the DPSC and/or the candidate prior to making their decision. - E. The President shall have the responsibility as Chief Executive Officer of the University to ensure insure that the procedures and criteria as defined in this Agreement are adhered to and are equally applied.
+The President shall also have responsibility to ensure insure that candidates are not subject to unlawful discrimination. - F. The President will present written notification of their approval or denial of a promotion to the candidate by the date indicated in Section 123.
+Should a candidate not be granted a promotion by the President, he/she they shall be provided with the rationale, in writing, for the denial. - G. The President's approval recommendation of a candidate's promotion and/or tenure will be forwarded to the Board of Trustees for approval.
+Upon the approval of the rank of Associate Professor, the President will recommend to that the Board of Trustees approves/grants the awarding of tenure.